Magical Girl Friendship Squad: LGBTQ representation

 When the series appeared on September 26, named Magical Girl Friendship Squad, with some new cast members and longer episodes, there were LGBTQ characters, like in the pilot series.
 Daisy is unambiguously queer as she has slept with "every barista" at the local coffee shop.
-In the second and third episodes of the main show, "The Cool S" and "Agony Solstice", a sticker with the transgender pride flag is shown on Daisy's laptop.
-She is later shown to have an ex-girlfriend in the fourth episode, "Anti-Fungal Spit Skanks," a classic-style anime character, named Yolanda, who works at urgent care center in the city.
-In the episode "The Real World," Pansy, who calls herself Daisy's "monogamous live-in girlfriend" is introduced, but she only exists in the dimension created by Nut's sister, Gloriana.
+In the second and third episodes of the main show, "The Cool S" and "realcontent.crap", a sticker with the transgender pride flag is shown on Daisy's laptop.
+She is later shown to have an ex-girlfriend in the fourth episode, "Anti-Fungal Spit Skanks," a classic-style anime character, named Yolanda, who works at an urgent care center in the city.
+In the episode "The Real World", Pansy, who calls herself Daisy's "monogamous live-in girlfriend", is introduced, but she only exists in the dimension created by Nut's sister, Gloriana.
 On November 1, 2020, Hallie Cantor, a writer for the show, responded to a question on whether Daisy is trans, stated that they hadn't yet "identified her as trans or cis," implying that she could either be a cisgender lesbian or trans lesbian.
 Later, Krystal Downs, director for Magical Girl Friendship Squad, said that Daisy is lesbian in a tweet.
 However, Anna Akana, who voiced Daisy, said that Daisy is a cisgender bisexual woman like herself, and added that those who called Daisy trans were incorrect.

 In 2021, the series was also nominated for "Outstanding Animated Series" category at Autostraddle’s 4th Annual Gay Emmys.